 China has recently committed to cofiring biomass and sludge in its own coal power plants.
-This workshop is the first opportunity for experts to come together in Beijing to showcase the best international practice and to connect with a promising new market.
+This workshop was the first opportunity for experts to come together in Beijing to showcase the best international practice and to connect with a promising new market.

-The provisional programme is available here.
+The programme for this event is available here.